Regina High School (Ohio)

-Regina High School was a private, Catholic all-girls high school located in South Euclid, Ohio.
-It was run by the Sisters of Notre Dame, who also run Notre Dame College, which is located next door.
+Regina High School was a Residential School private, Catholic all-girls high school located in South Euclid, Ohio.
+It was run by the Sisters of Notre Dame, who also run Notre Dame College, which was located next door.
 It was a part of the Roman Catholic Diocese of Cleveland.
 Approximately one fifth of the teachers were nuns; the remaining teachers were both male and female lay persons.
 The school offered the students the ability to grow in an environment that supported them and encouraged them to be who they are.
 The school announced in October 2009 that the 2009-2010 school year would be its last.
 Regina's last day of classes was June 4, 2010.

 Athletics

 The school was most notable for its basketball team, the Regina Royals, who were state champions in 2000, 2001, 2002, 2003, 2005, and 2009.
 The school also had soccer, volleyball, tennis, cross country, swimming, bowling, track and field, and softball teams.